15 Ways to Make Friends as an Adult

 3. Attend Classes or Workshops

-Learning something new isn't just about expanding your skillset—it's also a great way to expand your social circle.
+Learning something new isn't just about expanding your skills.
+It's also a great way to expand your social circle.

 From pottery classes at the community center to workshops on digital marketing at the local university, these settings bring together individuals who share a common interest.